Ketansai11/Wild_Life_Detection-/README.md

 Detailed instructions for configuring Yolov9-e.

 # Authenticate and Download the Dataset
 Authenticate with Roboflow to download the dataset.
 Ensure the dataset is saved inside the `{HOME}/yolov9` directory for successful training.
-The example uses the `football-players-detection` dataset.
+The example uses the `Wild-Animal-detection` dataset.

 `from roboflow import Roboflow`

 `rf = Roboflow(api_key="YOUR_API_KEY")`

-`project = rf.workspace("roboflow-jvuqo").project("football-players-detection-3zvbc")`
+`project = rf.workspace("roboflow-jvuqo").project("Wild-Animal-detection-3zvbc")`

 `dataset = project.version(1).download("yolov9")`